anirudhqwerty/StageManager/ReadMe.md

 Windows can be moved from one scene to another by dragging them onto scenes on the left.

+## Recent Updates

+*   **Split-Screen Layout Support**: Use `Ctrl+Click` on a scene to seamlessly open it in a full-screen split-screen layout alongside your active window.
+Features an atomic layout system for tear-free window positioning.
+*   **Enhanced UI/UX**: Implemented modern aesthetic enhancements including support for the Mica backdrop and fixed DWM thumbnail clipping bugs for a cohesive feel.
+*   **Performance Optimizations**: Overhauled the internal tracking systems to prevent UI thread Dispatcher flooding, resolving lag/stutters and CPU spikes.
+*   **Targeted Stability Fixes**: Eliminated severe GDI memory leaks from cached icons, race condition crashes in scene toggling, and background tracking issues.

 ## Usage

 Download and run the executable from the [Releases tab](https://github.com/awaescher/StageManager/releases/) or